drduh/macOS-Security-and-Privacy-Guide/README.md

 The first user account is always an admin account.
 Admin accounts are members of the admin group and have access to `sudo`, which allows them to usurp other accounts, in particular root, and gives them effective control over the system.
 Any program that the admin executes can potentially obtain the same access, making this a security risk.

-Utilities like `sudo` have [weaknesses that can be exploited](https://bogner.sh/2014/03/another-mac-os-x-sudo-password-bypass/) by concurrently running programs and many panes in System Preferences are [unlocked by default](https://csrc.nist.gov/publications/drafts/800-179/sp800_179_draft.pdf) (pdf) (p.
-61–62) for admin accounts.
+Utilities like `sudo` have [weaknesses that can be exploited](https://bogner.sh/2014/03/another-mac-os-x-sudo-password-bypass/) by concurrently running programs.

-It is considered a best practice by [Apple](https://help.apple.com/machelp/mac/10.12/index.html#/mh11389) and [others](https://csrc.nist.gov/publications/drafts/800-179/sp800_179_draft.pdf) (pdf) (p.
-41–42) to use a separate standard account for day-to-day work and use the admin account for installations and system configuration.
+It is considered a best practice by [Apple](https://help.apple.com/machelp/mac/10.12/index.html#/mh11389) to use a separate standard account for day-to-day work and use the admin account for installations and system configuration.

 It is not strictly required to ever log into the admin account via the macOS login screen.
 When a Terminal command requires administrator privileges, the system will prompt for authentication and Terminal then continues using those privileges.
 To that end, Apple provides some [recommendations](https://support.apple.com/HT203998) for hiding the admin account and its home directory.
 This can be an elegant solution to avoid having a visible 'ghost' account.